jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The giveaway is the lack of conclusions.

 Echo chambers don't like conclusions because they force reflection on whether the hero, his philosophy, and his chosen tools changed the world or not.
-For example, if a boxer gets choked unconscious in a fight, he must reflect on his tactics the same way Cinderella did after her dress was torn to shreds.
+For example, if a boxer gets choked unconscious in a mixed-martial arts fight, he must reflect on his tactics the same way Cinderella did after her dress was torn to shreds.

 However, today's ideologues are not Cinderella, mixed-martial artists, or doctors searching for the best possible tools and techniques needed to win your fight.
-Rather, ideologues are old martial arts teachers saying they are impartial and fair, while in reality selling their limited tools and techniques.
+Rather, ideologues are old martial arts teachers selling their limited tools and techniques regardless of outcomes.

-Remember, it was only when curious fighters said, "what discipline is best?" and engaged in real fights and listened to their pains, that martial artists realized no discipline can be the single-source of truth.
-Because tools are of course neither perfect or evil.
+Remember, it was only when curious fighters said, "what discipline is best?" and engaged in real fights and listened to their pains, that martial artists realized no discipline can be the single-source of truth and so fighters only blossom when they learn from everybody.

+A mix-and-match philosophy turns people into heroes.
+Because tools can't be perfect or evil.
 They are inanimate.
 Like the glass slippers, they only hold value if they can help solve a problem.
+And that's what heroes makes a hero, someone setting out to solve _their_ problems.

-To escape echo chambers, and embrace Techvolution and its mixed-ideological politics, you must understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
+To escape echo chambers, embrace Techvolution and its mixed-ideological politics.
+Only then will you search out the mixture of tools you need to find your niche.
+All you need to do is understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
 When a family doctor refers you to a physiotherapist, she's not being disloyal to medical doctors.
 When a biologist says "I don't know, ask a neuroscientist" she's not being a bad biologist.
 This is because these fields understand they are sub-disciplines that exists to help a person solve a problem.

 Fighters overcome opponents.
 Patients battle diseases.
 Cinderella had an evil stepfamily.

 What's your problem?

-Is your job not paying enough.
-Are rude customers wasting your time.
-Is a bad supply chain increasing your costs....
+- Is your job not paying enough.
+You will not be a disloyal Conservative because you joined a union.
+- Are rude customers wasting your time.
+You will not be a disloyal Progressive for turning some assholes away.
+Is a bad supply chain increasing your costs.....
+You will not be a disloyal Progressive or Conservative for wanting a robust local supply chain.

+You will not be disloyal, because heroes are loyal to themselves, not to a trainer's tools or techniques.

 Now, what tools do you need to solve your problems?

 If you're willing to consider any tool, from a handgun to a solar panel, to solve your problem, you're on the way to mixed-ideological politics.
 If you think any tool is "off limits", you've been sold a single ideology and are at least partially stuck inside an echo chamber.

 You should use mixed-ideological politics to choose any tool.
-Not only because it's proven so succesful in modern medicine, science, and mixed-martial arts, but because selecting any adaptation lets you harness evolution.
-And evolution has no limits, respects no man-made rules, and is the reason why Earth isn't just another lifeless planet.
+Not only because evolution has proven so succesful in modern medicine and mixed-martial arts, but because selecting any adaptation is your path to the future.
+Because evolution has no limits, respects no man-made rules, and is the only way to earn your spot on Earth.

 ## There is No Lion King

-We weren't the first species to live on Earth and probably won't be the last.
+We weren't the first species to live on Earth and won't be the last.
 Life has survived billions of years without depending on any species.
 There's nothing special about any creature.
 We each survive and thrive according to the same laws of evolution.

 Life needs evolution because the Universe is a hostile place.
 It's constantly changing as mountains fall apart, volcanoes erupt, stars emit radiation, waves wash away shorelines, and endless more things transform our planet.
 To respond to a changing environment, Life must keeping evolving a stream of new species.

 Those who survive do so because their combination of attributes gives them an edge.
 But, as the planet inevitably changes, traits lose their advantage.
-Thus, while evolution is a constant race to harvest resources more efficiently, no species ever knows if their list of adaptions is good enough to overcome the problems of a changing environment.
+Thus, while evolution is a constant race to harvest resources more efficiently, no species ever knows if their list of adaptions is good enough to overcome the problems of its environment.
 That's why pain hurts so much; it's Life's way of telling individuals to change their behavior and try something else before it's too late.

 Evolution has these laws: